 Borehole data are direct measurements of temperature from boreholes drilled into the Earth's crust.
 Departures from the expected increase in temperature with depth (the geothermal gradient) can be interpreted in terms of changes in temperature at the surface in the past, which have slowly diffused downward, warming or cooling layers meters below the surface.
-A majority of the borehole data at the World Data Center (WDC) are from the University of Michigan's Global Database of Borehole Temperatures and Climate Reconstructions.
+A majority of the borehole data at the World Data Center are from the University of Michigan's Global Database of Borehole Temperatures and Climate Reconstructions.

 Obtaining Data at the World Data Center

-Google Earth Map
+- Google Earth Map

 Locate and download borehole studies using a Google Earth map interface.
 Google Earth must be installed to use this search tool.

-Search All Paleoclimatology Data
+- Search All Paleoclimatology Data

-A free text search of our entire climate study archive.
+Access a free text search of our entire climate study archive.